haozhexu/haozhexu.me/content/article/2021/moca.md

 ![Settings 2][settings-2]

-Another thing worth mentioning is that Moca utilizes iPhone's powerful gesture control for different functions, for example, long press on a point in live view will adjust exposure based on that point, the feature can be disabled; You can also assign a function to horizontal swipe gesture; You can also turn on the pinch gesture so that you can adjust the border of live view.
-These feature can be disabled, and programatically, a disabled feature won't have gesture detection enabled at all for that gesture, this is done for a good reason.
+Another thing worth mentioning is that Moca utilizes iPhone's powerful gesture control for different functions, for example, long press on a point in live view will adjust exposure based on that point, the feature can be disabled; You can assign a function to horizontal swipe gesture; You can also turn on the pinch gesture so that you can adjust the border of live view.
+These feature can be disabled, I mention this because I've seen similar behaviours on cameras that do not get it right.
 Technically for a disabled gesture function I can either:

 1. Detect the gesture but do nothing if no function is assigned, or:
 2. Do not detect the gesture at all if no function is assigned to that gesture

-Moca takes the second approach, the reason is always for the purpose of taking the decisive moment, detecting multiple gestures can create lag:
+Moca takes the second approach, the reason is always for the purpose of taking the decisive moment, imagine we have to detect multiple gestures:

-- single tap: touch and lift
+- single tap: touch and lift of finger
 - swipe: touch + swipe
 - long press: touch and stay
-- double tap: touch, lift, touch, lift
+- double tap: touch, lift, touch, lift, in a short period of time

-All operations above start with finger touching the screen, the system has to wait a bit and figure out what action it is, after your finger touching the screen, this creates the lag and I've seen this problem on certain cameras that I've used.
+All operations above start with finger touching the screen, the system has to wait a bit and figure out what action it is after your finger touching the screen, this creates a lag and leads to bad user experience.

 I've used X-E3 and X100V, both of them have touch screen functions but none of them is smooth enough, someone [reported this on DPReview](https://www.dpreview.com/forums/post/64591131) and there's a reply suggesting disabling the swipe function can make the touch function more smooth, which aligns with my theory that multiple gesture detections can make the operation laggy.